-- 1 SHUT OFF THE MAIN WATER SUPPLY Turn on the nearest faucet to relieve the pressure on the line.

-- 2 CHOOSETHE VALVE LOCATION

-Choose a location

-for the valve that is

-easily accessible.
-It is

-best to connect into

-the side of a vertical

-water pipe.
-When it is

-necessary to connect

-into a horizontal water pipe
+- 1 SHUT OFF THE MAIN WATER SUPPLY Turn on the nearest faucet to relieve the pressure on the line. - 2 CHOOSETHE VALVE LOCATION Choose a location for the valve that is easily accessible.
+It is best to connect into the side of a vertical water pipe.
+When it is necessary to connect into a horizontal water pipe, make the connection to the top or side, rather than at the bottom, to avoid drawing off any sediment from the water pipe.

-3 DRILLTHE HOLE FORTHE VALVE Drill a 1⁄4 in. hole in the water pipe using a sharp bit.
+3 DRILL THE HOLE FOR THE VALVE

+Drill a 1⁄4 in. hole in the water pipe using a sharp bit.
 Remove any burrs resulting from drilling the hole in the pipe.
-Be careful not to allow water to drain into
+Be careful not to allow water to drain into the drill.
+Failure to drill a 1⁄4 in. hole may result in reduced ice production or smaller cubes.